Willson Contreras Preview, Player Props: Cardinals vs. Padres

-Willson Contreras -- .171 average over his past 10 games -- will be in action for the St. Louis Cardinals against the San Diego Padres, with Blake Snell on the hill, on August 28 at 7:45 PM ET.
+The St. Louis Cardinals, including Willson Contreras (.171 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at Busch Stadium, Tuesday at 7:45 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Phillies.
+In his last game he had a hitless performance (0-for-3) against the Padres.

 Willson Contreras Game Info & Props vs. the Padres